Synthetic training set generation using text-to-audio models for environmental sound classification: Experiments and results

+This first experiment aims to understand how the integration of TTA-generated audio samples as a data augmentation technique affects the accuracy of the considered ESC systems.
+Data augmentation is a common technique used in ESC tasks to increase and diversify the dataset and improve the performance.
+Different techniques have been proposed in previous years~\cite{salamon2017deep, abayomi2022data} using signal processing-based methods.

-From the results, it is possible to observe that almost all the TTA-based augmentation techniques reach higher performances compared to the signal processing ones.
-Training models using GPT-based dataset versions evidentiates this, especially in the case of the CNN model, which yields its optimal performance when augmented with \textit{AudioLDM2\textsubscript{gpt}}, achieving nearly a $5\%$ increase in accuracy over the baseline.
-For the CRNN model, the most favorable results are obtained using \textit{AudioGen\textsubscript{gpt}}, exhibiting a $3\%$ enhancement compared to the baseline.
-Data augmentation techniques based on signal processing consistently yield inferior performance for the CNN architecture, while getting comparable performances in the case of CRNN.
+To investigate this, we trained the two networks with the original US8K dataset by augmenting it with one version of the TTA-generated datasets.
+We also compared the results with two signal processing data augmentation techniques: Time Stretching (TS), which is the process of changing the speed of an audio signal without affecting its pitch, and Pitch Shifting (PS), which is the process of changing the pitch without affecting the speed of the audio sample.
+While it would have been possible to compare with several augmentation techniques, we chose TS and PS since they are well established in the literature~\cite{abayomi2022data}.
+For this study, we considered the same range of values of PS1 and TS in~\cite{salamon2017deep}.
+In all experiments, for each file, we randomly select only one PS and TS value between the four proposed in~\cite{salamon2017deep} to double the USK8 size.
+Table~\ref{tab:da} reports the accuracy results for the data augmentation techniques considered. \textit{USK-PS} and \textit{USK-TS} stand for PS and TS applied to the US8K dataset, respectively.
+The last row indicates the accuracy of the ESC systems trained with only the original US8K dataset.
+The results show that almost all the TTA-based augmentation techniques reach higher performances compared to the signal processing ones.
+For both models, the best accuracy scores are reached when GPT-based datasets are considered as data augmentation.
+The CNN model yields its optimal performance when augmented with \textit{AudioLDM2\textsubscript{gpt}}, achieving nearly a $5\%$ increase in accuracy over the baseline.
+For the CRNN model, the best results are obtained using \textit{AudioGen\textsubscript{gpt}}, reaching a $3\%$ enhancement compared to the baseline.
+Signal processing data augmentation techniques consistently yield inferior or comparable performances.
 These findings suggest that incorporating TTA-generated audio samples as a data augmentation technique enhances the performance of the ESC system.